 We noted that the office of the County Court lacked a sufficient segregation of duties, as one person was capable of handling all aspects of processing transactions from beginning to end.
 Additionally, staff could create and issue orders affixed with the Judge's signature in the JUSTICE (Judicial User System to Improve Court Efficiency) application without formal documentation to support that the Judge approved the order.
 That same staff had access to court receipts and were able to record non-monetary transactions (e.g., waiving fines) in JUSTICE.
-We further noted that County Court access had also been given to two other Clerk Magistrates within the district who were not employees of the County Court.
+We further noted that Dawes County Court access had also been given to one other Clerk Magistrate who was not an employee of the Dawes County Court.